Is there a problem with using tags on WordPress? Should I be using them or not?

 You can set your Genesis theme up to place extracts on archive pages (this includes tag pages).
 At least this will prevent the tag pages from including the whole article in full, for each tagged page.
 But even if you only include extracts, you are duplicating an extract from a full post somewhere on your site.
 This isn’t great either.

 So the best advice is to hand-craft each of those extracts and never generate tag pages with the same content.
-We teach you how to do this in the SEO module of the Apprentice Course.
+We teach you how to do this as a member of our Club.

 How To Handle Duplicate Tag Page Content